Mambo-Token/MamboLaunchPad/Projects/Yuge.md

 This ist the whitepaper and the webpage of $Yuge.
 August 3, 2025.
 It's gonna be $yuge.
 Did you already mint some $Yuge :-)
+.-.-.-.-.
+*The private Dex plattform hibit. app closed their doors during launch,
+so we had to move with the sales orders to [Kaspa.com](https://kaspa.com/?ref=VoKqOIxR)